Bayu-Undan to Darwin Pipeline: Maintenance and repair

 A significant number of free-spans develop under the pipeline due to subsea currents and movement of seabed material.
 As a result grout bags are regularly installed by ROV in an attempt to restore support and to minimise the occurrence of vortex-induced vibrations (VIV) along the pipeline.

 The subsea pipeline is also subjected to in-line inspection (ILI) using a magnetic-flux leakage intelligent pig.
 The pig is launched from the Bayu-Undan CPP facility in the Timor Sea and is retrieved at the pig receiver at Darwin LNG after transiting through the 502 km pipeline.
 A by-product of the pigging operation is iron oxide dust (from the internal walls of the pipeline at the welded joints and margins), laced with radioactive NORM, and BTEX from the production wells and process at Bayu-Undan.
 The water used to clean the pigging contractor's pigs is also contaminated with NORM.
 This pigging waste is stored at the Darwin LNG facility in various forms, including a collection of IBC.

+Cessation and uncertain future

+Due to the depletion of the hydrocarbon reserves in the Bayu-Undan field this pipeline officially stopped transportation of dry gas to Darwin by the end of 2023, resulting in the last liquefied natural gas (LNG) shipment from the 3.7 MTPA Darwin LNG plant on 11 November 2023.
+The 2004-built 135,423 cbm LNG carrier MV Seapeak Madrid loaded the last cargo and headed to Japan.

+As development of the new Barossa field incurs unexpected delays, the Bayu-Undan to Darwin Pipeline will remain out of service as uncertainty persists about the feasibility of re-purposing it to transport carbon dioxide to the Bayu Undan field for sequestration.
+Santos intended to continue employing Timor Leste nationals on the remaining Bayu Undan platform as part of the carbon capture and sequestration (CCS) process.

+The cessation of production of the Bayu-Undan to Darwin Pipeline has also impacted the production and supply of helium by BOC in Darwin.
+BOC's plant, located next to Santos' Darwin LNG plant, was the only helium production plant in the southern hemisphere, it produced 3 per cent of the global supply, and the helium produced was used in welding equipment, scuba diving gear, MRI scanners in hospitals, as well as in the manufacture of solar panels and microchips.

+Another impact of the 2023 cessation of this pipeline is increased insecurity of gas supply to customers located within the Northern Territory.
+Indeed the DLNG to PWC Pipeline, also known as Darwin LNG Lateral, has lost a potential supply of gas.